learning-at-home/hivemind/README.md

 ## How do I run it?

-Currently, there isn't any way to do it easily.
-There are some tests (you can look into CI logs and/or config) and we want to expand them, but if you want to do something complex with it, you're on your own.
+Currently, there is no way to do it easily.
+There are some tests (you can check [`./tests/benchmark_throughput.py`](./tests/benchmark_throughput.py) or look into CI logs) and we want to expand them.
+If you want to do something complex with it, please contact us by opening an issue (less preferred: [telegram](https://t.me/justheuristic)).

-## tesseract quick tour
+## `tesseract` quick tour

 **Trainer process:**